JSusak/ProVoiceProactiveIntervention/README.md

 ## Example Demo
 This section explains the asset with a step-by-step walkthrough of the demo scene.
 This assumes that you have opened the demo scene **ProactiveInterventionDemo**, and have set python settings in **BOforUnityManager** GameObject accordingly.
-Alternatively, a video demonstration is included in the installation video (see [Importing to New Project](#importing-to-new-project)).

 While designed to be used with a compatible Virtual Reality (VR) headset with OpenXR and driving apparatus, the demo scene is fully functional with a desktop display and controls including keyboard, mouse or gaming controller.